 6. Bart: “No, thank you.
 Fifteen is my limit on schnitzengruben.”

 Lesson: this is another version of the Dirty Harry line, “A man’s got to know his limitations.”
-Just as true and just as just as wise here because too many schnitzengruben can really wipe you out.
+Just as true and wise here, because too many schnitzengruben can really wipe you out.

 7. Hedley Lamarr: “Men, you are about to embark on a great crusade to stamp out runaway decency in the west.
 Now you men will only be risking your lives, whilst I will be risking an almost certain Academy Award nomination for Best Supporting Actor.”